JackFurby/Bootscout-theme/README.md

 ### Compile scss to css

-From root of project run `gulp css`.
-This will update B4st.cdd and b4st.css.map files.
+From root of project run `gulp css` and `gulp editor-css`.
+This will update editor.css, editor.css.map, b4st.css and b4st.css.map files.

+Basic setup info for scss here (not my guide): https://github.com/SimonPadbury/b4st/wiki/Customizing-Bootstrap-4-(SCSS)-in-b4st

+TO DO: Create a basic guide on setting up dev environment